Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • 55 miles per hour on divided highways in non-residential districts

-Business and residential areas generally have a speed limit of between 30-35 mph but you should always be aware of your surroundings and keep an eye out for speed limit signs.
+Business and residential areas generally have a speed limit of between 30 and 35 mph, but you should always be aware of your surroundings and keep an eye out for speed limit signs.

 Ridesharing

-Ridesharing is becoming both a popular and trendy way to get around nowadays.
-It is also a popular way t make some extra side cash for many people.
-Anyone wishing to engage in this endeavor should know the laws and insurance requirements first though.
+Ridesharing is becoming a trendy way to get around nowadays.
+It is also a popular way to make some extra side cash for many people.
+Anyone wishing to engage in this endeavor should know the laws and insurance requirements first, though.

-Maryland’s official state website states that unlike carpooling, Rideshare is not covered under your personal car insurance policy.
+Maryland’s official state website states that, unlike carpooling, Rideshare is not covered under your car insurance policy.
 The site goes on to say that:

 Typically, you will need to purchase a commercial policy to have the appropriate coverage.